shoker537/Commons/README.md

 - **Commons** - spigot library for common methods.
 Can be found using **Commons.*** or **Commons.getInstance().***
 - **ConfigAPI** - simple config-management interface (spigot side only for now).
 ConfigAPI.getServerName() returns readable name of current server (from 'server-name' in server.properties)
 - **GUILib** - spigot library for creating GUIs
 - **PacketUtil** - simply send packets with no nms* imports (only implementations needed for me).
-Supports 1.20.1 version.
 Explore nms package!
 - **GUILibBungee** - bungee library for GUIs (requires Protocolize)
 - **PlayerLocationReceiver** - receives player coordinates from Bungee (Commons.getInstance().getPlayerLocationReceiver())